pine64/OpenPineBuds/README.md

 ### Language support

 The `AUDIO` environment variable can be set when running the `build.sh` script to load sound files for languages other than the default English.
 For example, running `AUDIO=cn ./build.sh` will load sounds files from `config/_default_cfg_src_/res/cn/` instead of the default `en/` folder.

 The current languages supported with sound files are English (`en`) and Chinese (`cn`).
 Other languages (or other sets of custom sounds) may be added by adding all the correct sound files into a `config/_default_cfg_src_/res/<custom_sounds>/` directory and building with `AUDIO=<custom_sounds> ./build.sh`.

+### Blue light when connected

+The firmware can be configured to either have a blinking blue light when connected or not.
+Build with `CONNECTED_BLUE_LIGHT=1 ./build.sh` to enable blinking when connected, or `CONNECTED_BLUE_LIGHT=0 ./build.sh` (or just the default `./build.sh`) to keep the LEDs off when connected.